iacobo/continual/README.md

 ```
 avalanche @ git+https://github.com/ContinualAI/avalanche.git@a2e2fb09f77eaecad8dbbe74b4b78ab737b7e464
 ```
-Since `pip` versioning may have been irregular during this period, if you encounter compatability issues related to Avalanche try installing this specific version.
+Since `pip` versioning may have been low resolution during this period, try using the above version if you encounter compatability issues related to Avalanche.

+\* Note that Temporal Domain Incremental learning experiments require linkage with original MIMIC-III and eICU-CRD datasets.
+Scripts to post-process can be found in `.../.../....py`

 </sup>